jwalton/rust-book-abridged/docs/ch19/ch19-05-macros.md

 - Macros run at compile time, so they have no runtime performance impact (although they can generate code that runs at runtime, which might).
 - Macros can take a variable number of parameters (such as the `println!` marco does) which normal Rust functions cannot.
-- Macros must be brought into scope or defined before they are called.
+- Macros must be brought into scope or defined locally before they are called.

 ## Declarative Macros with `macro_rules!` for General Metaprogramming